 How to Paint Easter Eggs

-Easter is just a week away, which means lots of chocolate, crafting and Easter activities - like decorating your very own Easter eggs!
+Easter is coming, which means lots of chocolate, crafting and Easter activities - like decorating your very own Easter eggs!
 Painting Easter eggs is a great way to celebrate the spring season, whether you do it with your whole class or at home with friends and family.
-Find out how to paint easter eggs!
+Find out how to paint Easter eggs!

 What You'll Need: